 Appealing the Denial of a Motion for Appropriate Relief

-At Arnold & Smith, PLLC, we have represented many clients in the criminal appellate process.
-We have an in-depth understanding of North Carolina’s criminal appeals and use our knowledge to fight hard on behalf of our clients.
-Many of our clients understandably get their hopes up after filing a Motion for Appropriate Relief, but what happens when the court denies the Motion for Appropriate Relief?
-Is it possible to appeal a North Carolina Court’s ruling on the Motion?
+At Arnold & Smith, PLLC, we have successfully represented many clients in the criminal appellate process.
+We have an in-depth understanding of North Carolina’s criminal appeals process and use our knowledge to fight hard on behalf of our clients.Appealing the Denial of a Motion for Appropriate Relief From District Court

+What happens when the court denies the Motion for Appropriate Relief?
+Is it possible to appeal a North Carolina court’s ruling on the Motion?
 When a North Carolina district court denies a defendant’s Motion for Appropriate Relief, the defendant will not have a right to appeal.
-The defendant will be entitled to seek a trial de novo in North Carolina Superior Court.
-A trial de novo means that the appellate court will conduct a trial as If no trial had ever been held, essentially starting from scratch.The State Can Appeal a Dismissal of Charges
+The defendant will be entitled to seek a trial de novo in North Carolina superior court.The State Can Appeal a Dismissal of Charges

 When the grounds alleged in the Motion for Appropriate Relief is also part of a normal appeal filed within ten days of the conviction, the denial of the Motion does not affect the defendant’s right to assert an error on appeal.
 Even if a court denies the Motion for Appropriate Relief, the defendant might be able to bring up the disputed issue as part of a normal appeal.

 By statutory law, a Court of Appeals’ decision on a Motion for Appropriate Relief is final and not subject to any other appeal.
-However, the Supreme Court of North Carolina has held that appellate courts may be able to hear a petition for a writ of certiorari on a Motion for Appropriate Relief.
-A writ of certiorari is a request for a higher court to review the decision of the lower court.The Importance of Hiring an Attorney
+However, the Supreme Court of North Carolina has held that appellate courts may be able to hear a petition for a writ of certiorari on a Motion for Appropriate Relief.Hiring a Lawyer Regarding Your Motion for Appropriate Relief